AJNOURI/DockerVPC/readme.md

 > /usr/sbin/apachectl start

     From a another container connect to the server using ***curl*** or ***links2***

 -------------
 #### <i class="icon-folder-open"></i> Traffic generation tools
 ##### **Ostinato**
-From container you want to control, start the server component of Ostinato “drone” in the background, so you can continue to use the terminal: drone &
+    From the running container, start the server component of Ostinato “drone” in the background, so you can continue to use the terminal:
+>     drone &
-From Docker host (Desktop OS), you start Ostinato client GUI: Type: ostinato and connect to containers IP running drone
+    From Docker host (Your Desktop OS), start Ostinato client GUI and connect to containers IP running drone.
 ##### **D-ITG**
 ##### **iperf**